WELZ-gh/IllustratorPanels/README.md

 # ![](https://i.stack.imgur.com/ilYrn.png) Panels

 A compilation of screenshots of various panels/popups in Adobe design programs, with rounded corners and glowing edges.
-They add a clean and proffessional aesthetic to your posts.
+They add a clean and proffessional aesthetic to your posts and tutorials.

 #### Programs
 - Adobe Illustrator CS6